-We have enhanced our new Conversations Browser in the Standard Document Viewer!
-Reviewers can now visualize and navigate through a conversation thread, understanding WHO replied to WHAT and WHEN.
+DISCO has made enhancements to its conversation browser in the standard document viewer.
+Reviewers can now visualize and navigate through a conversation thread, understanding who replied to what and when.
 Threading allows attorneys to review a whole conversation, noting missing portions and making more informed decisions about their documents.

-DISCO has now taken email threading technology to the next level with the introduction of Inclusive Emails.
+DISCO has now taken email threading technology to the next level with the introduction of inclusive email identification.
 Inclusive refers to emails that contain unique content NOT included in any other email from the same conversation.
-The ability to identify and review inclusive emails means attorney’s eliminate documents that contain duplicative content and save on review time.
+The ability to identify and review inclusive emails means attorneys eliminate documents that contain duplicative content and save on review time.

-When a document is part of an email conversation, DISCO will display related emails within the Conversation Browser.
-Conversations are found within the Coding Panel of the Document Viewer, under Related Documents.
+When a document is part of an email conversation, DISCO will display related emails in the conversation browser.
+Conversations are located in the left panel of the document viewer, under RELATED DOCUMENTS.

-To navigate within an email thread, click on Conversation and DISCO will expand to display all parts of the conversation including replies, forwards, and missing emails.
+To navigate within an email thread, click Conversation.
+All parts of the conversation, including replies, forwards, and missing emails, are displayed.

 DISCO will further visually connect forwards and replies within the email thread using lines to the left of the emails.

-Use the Hide Attachments button to show attachments within the thread.
+Click Show/Hide Attachments to show or hide attachments within the thread.

-DISCO allows users to add or remove tags to individual emails and attachments, full conversations or even limit tagging to inclusive emails quickly and easily.
-To open the DISCO Conversation Tagging Tool, click on the tag icon at the top of the email conversation.
+DISCO allows users to add or remove tags to individual emails, attachments, and full conversations, and limit tagging to inclusive emails.
+To open the DISCO conversation tagging tool, click the tag icon at the top of the email conversation.

 Use the checkboxes to the left of emails and attachments to select which documents you want to add or remove tags from.
-Quickly select a group of documents within the thread by clicking on the drop-down arrow at the top of the thread.
+Quickly select a group of documents within the thread by clicking the dropdown arrow at the top of the thread.

-Inclusive emails are clearly denoted in the email Conversation display with a Blue Star to the left of the email information.
+Inclusive emails are clearly indicated in the email conversation display with a blue star to the left of the email information.

-In addition to being able to view conservations and inclusive emails within the Document Viewer, conversation counts and identification of inclusive emails can be viewed in DISCO's Custom Columns.
+In addition to being able to view conversations and inclusive emails within the document viewer, you can view conversation counts and identification of inclusive emails in DISCO's custom columns.

-Conversations and inclusive emails can be used to create Review Stages.
+Conversations and inclusive emails can be used to create review stages.
 Turn on the Keep conversation together toggle to ensure that batches include complete conversations.
-Use the Inclusive emails and all attachments and their parents to limit your batch to ONLY inclusive emails and any emails within the conversation that have attachments.
+Turn on the Inclusive emails and all attachments and their parents toggle to limit your batch to ONLY inclusive emails and any emails within the conversation that have attachments.
 DISCO's improved batching capabilities will expedite reviews by eliminating documents with duplicative content and increase efficiency by ensuring that conversation are batched together.

-The Conversations Browser is available to all new matters created on or after January 10, 2017.
-The Inclusive Emails feature is available on all new matters created on or after June 13, 2017.
-Enjoy this updated feature in your next DISCO matter!
+The conversation browser is available to all new databases created on or after January 10, 2017.
+The inclusive emails feature is available on all new databases created on or after June 13, 2017.